The government has announced major changes to the way local services will be provided in the future. Find out more.

 The Ministry of Housing, Communities and Local Government has written a letter to all councils in Hampshire explaining the process in more detail about how we should develop proposals for reorganisation.

-A proposal to create new unitary councils across Hampshire and the Solent is to be discussed by our cabinet on Thursday 20 March.
+A proposal to create new unitary councils across Hampshire and the Solent was given unanimous support by our cabinet on Thursday 20 March when councillors approved an interim plan, prepared by all 15 councils in Hampshire, for submission to the government on Friday 21 March.

 This new unitary council could include the services we currently provide, plus the services provided by Hampshire County Council, such as: